 - What have I done to hinder your job performance? (or “Have I put any roadblocks in your way?”)

 - Do you feel you have the resources and tools you need to perform your job effectively?

 As with all management tasks, there are techniques to keep in mind (in this case, the most important is to keep your questions open-ended), but just as important as what you ask your employees is how you ask.

-This article by TeamGantt recommends that you ask your questions sincerely, humbly, and frequently.
+This article by TeamGantt recommends that you ask your employee review questions sincerely, humbly, and frequently.
 Approach this process with a real desire to know what makes your employees tick.
 Engage with them as individual people, sensitive to their concerns and frustrations.
 Be prepared to accept answers about your management that aren’t flattering.

 Consistently touch base with every employee on a monthly basis, or even more frequently than that.
 It may take a few months for employees to settle into this new way of discussing their job performance and satisfaction.
 But when this way of communicating with your staff has become part of your team’s culture, and as these questions become more familiar, employees will start to have more transparent and useful responses.

 Subscribe to the Fuse Blog.
 Claim your free resources.
 Get great HR content in your inbox.

 - ACA Compliance

 - ACA Software

 - CARES Act